International tokamak research

 The JT-60SA research program will investigate critical areas of plasma physics, fusion engineering and theoretical models and simulation codes.
 These include the development of optimized operational regimes; questions of stability and control, transport and confinement, and high-energy particle behaviour; pedestal and edge physics; plasma-material interaction; fusion engineering; and theoretical models and simulation codes.

 The upgraded tokamak achieved first plasma in October 2023, after a long period of commissioning.
 It is now the largest operating tokamak in the world.
 Read more about the JT-60SA upgrade project here.
-See 360° images here.

-KSTAR: A pilot device for ITER
+KSTAR: a pilot device for ITER

 KSTAR—short for Korea Superconducting Tokamak Advanced Research—joined the ranks of superconducting tokamaks when it achieved first plasma in 2008 after 11 years of construction at the National Fusion Research Institute in Daejon.

+Through long-pulse operation, the machine is capable of contributing to the investigation of the plasma physics of future steady-state fusion power plants.
+Standard ITER CODAC (Control, Data Access and Communication) technologies have been tested in advance on KSTAR, successfully demonstrating their adaptability and operability for tokamak control.
 Characteristics of the machine's superconducting magnet and cryogenic systems also provide valuable data to the design and operation of ITER in terms of quality control and assurance for fabrication and assembly.
 A series of leading edge heat load experiments with tungsten monoblocks have also been performed to study power balance and to support a divertor shaping decision on ITER.

 KSTAR will be utilized as a test bed for the 170 GHz gyrotron and the 5 GHz klystron for ITER's electron cyclotron heating and lower hybrid current drive.
 Since 2011, scientists have achieved successful results in the mitigation of ELMs, using techniques previously demonstrated on DIII-D and Asdex Upgrade.
 In 2023, the machine was upgraded with a tungsten divertor, with the goal of achieving 100 million degrees plasma for 300 seconds by 2026.
+Read more about KSTAR here.

 KTM tokamak: materials research for ITER